boytchev/disfigure/docs/userguide.md

 figure.joint.attach(object);
 ```

 Objects can be attached to hidden body parts, but they are not automatically hidden.
-This approach is used to replace a body part with entirely custom user object ([live example](example-custom-body-parts.html)):
+This approach is used to replace a body part with entirely custom user object ([see it](example-custom-body-parts.html)):

 [<img src="snapshots/example-custom-body-parts.jpg">](example-custom-body-parts.html)